 When lifting uniformly loaded freight units all four slings are equally loaded resulting with the maximum

 Cargo Platforms should only ever be uniformly loaded

 Eccentrically loaded containers have an indeterminate C of G position that must be within a mandatory longitudinal limit of 5% of container length and vertically, "as low as possible," (BS ISO 3874 ).

 For slings of equal lengths, their forces at the two ends are different, those at the 'heavy end' are used to determine the limiting gross weight (GW) capacity when sling forces are at the WLL of lugs.
 The effect of vertical position of C of G, considers them at container heights of 25%, 50% and 75% .

-Results for both uniform and eccentric loading are shown below
+Results for both uniform and eccentric loading are shown via links below

-for lugs having WLL of 8.5 Ton and 12 Ton both loading cases are covered in detail via
+for lugs having WLL of 8.5 Ton and 12 Ton.

 Limiting Gross Weights for both Uniform and Eccentric container loading

-All Gross Weights given here are for the lifting lugs and ancilliary gear that when loaded, appart from the lug should not make contact with the freight unit sides.
+All Gross Weights given here are for the lifting lugs and ancilliary gear that when loaded, apart from the lug, should not make contact with the freight unit sides.